 As the availability of traditional sources of funding continues to tighten, efforts to rehabilitate and preserve affordable housing will require more creative and complex solutions to be successful.
+The demand for affordable housing will continue to grow as unpredictability in the market expands.
+Government programs, especially in regions with strong commitments to affordable housing, will be at the forefront of new construction and preservation transactions.

 District of Columbia